p4lang/gsoc/2025/ideas_list.md

 **Q1: Some mentors are listed as primary mentor for multiple projects.
 How does that work?**

-We'd like to present more options for you to choose from.
+For the application phase, we'd like to present more options for you to choose from.
 Eventually, depending on the applications received, they will decide on at most 1 project to commit to as a primary mentor.

 **Q2: What do our project difficulties mean?**